usaid-cs/yesterday-i-learned/random.md

 - [Common sense](https://www.reddit.com/r/AskReddit/comments/4c2hat/fast_food_workerswhat_should_we_never_order_from/) is ordering things from a fast food restaurant only if the ingredients appear in more than one item, which makes sure they are fresh.
 - Moscow, in its native tongue, sounds like "MOSKva".
 - A [perennial plant](https://en.wikipedia.org/wiki/Perennial_plant) is a plant that lives for more than two years.
 Other terms are annuals (one year) and biennials (two years).
-- [Homeless people are still eligible for OHIP](https://ca.answers.yahoo.com/question/index?qid=20081106221150AADQP6y), but you should talk to Salvation Army about this, who supposedly helps with homeless matters.
 - [Ragu](https://en.wikipedia.org/wiki/Rag%C3%B9) is meant to be made with fettuccine.
 That makes spaghetti and meatballs fettuccine and meatballs.
 - The event that killed the dinosaurs was only [the third largest extinction event](http://www.bbc.co.uk/nature/extinction_events).
 The [Permian mass extinction](https://en.wikipedia.org/wiki/Permian%E2%80%93Triassic_extinction_event), instead, was the only mass extinction of insects, and killed off 96% of the species.
 - busybox is just [a bunch of hardlinks](https://www.reddit.com/r/askscience/comments/4d1w8x/why_can_you_rename_or_change_the_path_of_an_open/d1njoxz) to the same file.
 This saves space.